debonte/standard-ui/README.md

 # .NET Standard UI

-.NET Standard UI enables building UI, especially controls, that runs across multiple UI frameworks - WPF, UWP, WinUI, Xamarin.Forms, .NET MAUI, Uno, and more.
+.NET Standard UI enables building UI, especially controls, that runs across multiple UI frameworks - WPF, UWP, WinUI, Xamarin.Forms, .NET MAUI, Uno, Avalonia, and more.
 A .NET Standard UI control is a single .NET Standard assembly, that works on all supported UI frameworks.

 .NET Standard UI is similar in some ways to [XAML Standard](https://github.com/microsoft/xaml-standard), but this is a binary standard, not just aligned naming conventions.
 A binary standard is much more useful, at it allows writing shared code.
 The standard objects can be used from XAML or from code.